 - More stories, memoirs, essays & anecdotes in the comic form.

-- More women being published and acknowledged at comic panels & awards.
+- More women being published and acknowledged at comic panels and awards.

-- A change in the way comics are perceived in society (for example, getting graphic memoirs out of the sci-fi / manga section in bookshops and into its rightful place as a biography).
+- A change in the way comics are perceived in society For example, ensuring graphic memoirs are positioned beyond the sci-fi / manga section in bookshops and festivals.

 How Will We Get There

-We inspire creativity, friendships & the sharing of stories.
-We do this by hosting events & activities across the world throughout the year.
+We inspire creativity, friendships and the sharing of experiences and stories.
+We do this by hosting events and activities across the world throughout the year.

 - Regular local meet ups, where guest speakers from the community are invited to share their knowledge, experience and projects.

-- Talks & Presentations in Angouleme (France), India & Comic Cons across the UK.
+- Talks & Presentations in Angouleme (France), India & Comics Festivals and Symposiums across the UK.

-- Annual LDComics Festival which includes a (touring) zine library, artist review sessions & presentations from publishers.
+- Annual LDComics Festival which includes a (touring) zine library, one-to-one critical review sessions and presentations from publishers.

-- Competition & Award which highlights female-identifying comic creators across the UK (read why it’s women-only here).
+- Competition & Awards which highlight female-identifying comic creators across the UK (read why it’s women-only here).

 - Professional Development Workshops to raise the professional standards of graphic novelists.

-- Residency for a creative weekend in the country-side
+- Residency for a creative weekend in the UK countryside

 - Anthology celebrating everyone who contributed in the last 10 years of meet ups.